Jalen Mills: 2019

 Mills was placed on the reserve/physically unable to perform (PUP) list on August 31, 2019, due to the foot injury suffered last season.
 He was activated from the PUP list on October 19, 2019.

 He made his season debut in week 7 against the Dallas Cowboys.
 In the game, Mills recorded an interception off a pass from Dak Prescott in the endzone in the 37–10 loss.
+He appeared in and started nine games in the 2019 season.
+He had 41 total tackles and one interception.

 2020

 On March 24, 2020, Mills signed a one-year contract with the Eagles.
 Mills switched to number #21 and would also play safety.
 In Week 3 against the Cincinnati Bengals, Mills recorded his first 1.5 sacks of the season during the 23–23 tie.
-In Week 7 against the New York Giants, Mills recorded his first interception of the season off a pass thrown by Daniel Jones during the 22–21 win.
+In Week 7 against the Giants, Mills recorded his first interception of the season off a pass thrown by Daniel Jones during the 22–21 win.
 Mills was placed on the reserve/COVID-19 list by the Eagles on December 31, 2020, and activated on January 28, 2021.
+In the 2020 season, Mills appeared in and started 15 games.
+He finished with 1.5 sacks, 74 total tackles, one interception, three passes defended, and one forced fumble.

 New England Patriots

-On March 19, 2021, Mills signed a four-year, $24 million contract with the New England Patriots.In his first season with the Patriots, Mills was mainly used as the cornerback No.2 behind J.C.
+On March 19, 2021, Mills signed a four-year, $24 million contract with the Patriots.
+In his first season with the Patriots, Mills was mainly used as the cornerback No. 2 behind J.C.
 Jackson.
+He finished the 2021 season with 47 total tackles, seven passes defended, and one fumble recovery in 16 games and starts.

+In the 2022 season, Mills recorded 31 total tackles, two interceptions, and five passes defended in ten games and starts.

+On March 17, 2023, Mills was released by the Patriots.
+He was re-signed five days later.

+New York Giants

+On March 12, 2024, Mills signed with the New York Giants.
+He was released from the NFI list on August 15.

+New York Jets

+On September 24, 2024, Mills signed with the New York Jets practice squad.
+He was promoted to the active roster on October 23.
+In nine games (eight starts) for the Jets, Mills totaled one interception, six pass deflections, and 44 combined tackles.
+He was placed on injured reserve on December 18.

+Houston Texans

+On August 11, 2025, Mills signed with the Houston Texans.
+He was released on August 26 as part of final roster cuts, and re-signed to the practice squad on September 17.